 Recreation Management Minor The minor in Recreation Management requires a planned course of study which will provide a substantive introduction into the field of recreation management.
-Applications may be obtained from the Recreation Management program office.
+Interested students should contact the Program Chair.
 Space in the minor is limited so acceptance will be on a competitive, space-available basis.
 A minimum of 15 semester hours of course work is required.